evoldoers/historian/README.md

 ### Basic reconstruction

-The simplest way to use Indel Historian is just to point it at a FASTA file.
+The simplest way to use Historian is just to point it at a FASTA file.
 It will then estimate a guide alignment, estimate a tree from that (using neighbor-joining), and perform a full ancestral reconstruction.

 For example, using a test file of [HIV GP120 sequences](https://github.com/ihh/indelhistorian/blob/master/data/gp120.fa) that is included in the repository: